shikokuchuo/secretbase/README.md

 #### Hash strings and raw vectors

-Character strings and raw vectors are hashed directly (as per the above).
+Character strings and raw vectors are hashed directly (as above).

 #### Stream hash R objects